Reviews

 36) Locate and tap the settings icon (looks like three stacked lines, similar to android style menu icons).
 The settings icon should be in the bottom left corner of the LCD screen, once the OS boot completes.

-Note: The website says lower right corner, however it is indeed located in the lower left corner of the LCD screen.
+Note: The website says lower right corner, however it is actually in the lower left corner of the LCD screen.

 37) Locate and tap the filament icon (two crossing arrows pointing right).
 In the settings menu this filament icon should be the top left icon.